fusioncharts/dev_centre_docs/chart-guide/advanced-charts/gantt-chart/configuring-date-formats.md

 </table>

-<p class="text-info">The output format is not restricted to the examples listed above.
+> The output format is not restricted to the examples listed above.
 Using the tokens, you can build your own custom date format templates.</p>